Teaching English abroad with ILP? You might be teaching Kitchen to cute kiddos — here's some ideas to help you plan those lessons.

 A lot of schools that ILP works with (and the student's parents) prefer that the snacks you make in kitchen are on the healthier side.
 I loved using fruit in my lesson plans because it was usually a big hit all around, and not just for the kids.

 Another side note: know that some fruits are going to be more expensive than others.
 Berries are often an example of that.
 Instead of going with the fruit that you typically love or that just sounds good, go with what's local and common for the country you're in!
 It might be way easier on the budget for you to go with apples instead of mangos.
+Or use raisins instead of very expensive blueberries.

 Get a variety of fruit (oranges, bananas, grapes, apples, etc), peel them, slice them, and slide them onto a skewer stick.
 It's pretty self explanatory, but the process can be stretched out to really fill your lesson time up!